DaveCheez/css3-button-hovers/README.md

 - open file (CSS or SCSS) and delete all the content between **common styles !!!YOU DON'T NEED THEM** comment and **button styles !!!YOU NEED THEM** comment.
 All these styles were created to make codepen demo more beautiful, if you keep these styles they can make mess in your website appearance.

-- in common effect styles uncomment line with 'background-color', remove my text and add your own background-color.
+- in common effect styles uncomment line with `background-color`, remove my text and add your own background-color.

 - also add your own `font-family` and remove my comment.